-The core benchmarking program is the central research program at the Institute.
-From medical costs to worker outcomes, the studies in this program examine the changes in performance of individual state systems, as well as provide meaningful interstate comparisons.
+The core benchmark studies are the central research program at the Institute with our CompScope™ Benchmarks reports as the flagship.
+From medical costs to worker outcomes, the studies in this program examine the changes in performance of individual state systems and provide meaningful interstate comparisons.

 With these studies, stakeholders, public officials, and policymakers can monitor their systems on a regular basis and make important interstate comparisons.
-By identifying incremental changes in system performance trends that may signal either improvement or possible deterioration in system performance goals for system performance can be set, improvements accomplished and crises avoided.
+By identifying incremental changes in system performance — trends that may signal either improvement or deterioration, they can also set goals for system performance, make improvements, and avoid crises.

 The following are among the studies that fall within this program:

 The Institute’s topical studies focus on the major current public policy issues